 You might encounter a couple of signs if you’re dealing with the P0054 code.
 If you notice the following signs or a combination of which, you’ll need to take certain steps to address the underlying issue.

-- Malfunction indicator lamp (MIL) or check engine light on
+- Malfunction indicator lamp (MIL) or check engine light is illuminated

 - Reduced fuel economy

-- Other related DTCs may also be stored
+- Other related DTCs could also be stored

 How to Diagnose the P0054 Code